 Section IVd Fund Raising

-The Club will conduct at least one (1) fundraising event annually.
+The Club may conduct at least one (1) fundraising event annually.
 All members must make a reasonable effort to attend the event or otherwise contribute to the fundraising effort(s).

 Section V Meetings

 The Board shall conduct regular meetings with all members.
 The dates and times of the meeting will be announced with sufficient notice to allow members reasonable opportunity to adjust schedules to attend.

 The Board shall prepare a meeting agenda, which shall be distributed at least one week prior to the scheduled meeting.
 The agenda shall detail the topics to be discussed and any proposed amendments to the Constitution and Bylaws or Competition Rules.